lArkl/fm-advice-generator/README.md

 ### What I learned

-Some CSS properties like line-spacing for text and blockquote tag importance for semantic.
+* Some CSS properties like line-spacing for text and blockquote tag importance for semantic.
+* Animations using opacity for better performance.

 ### Continued development